-Shichimiya Shichimi Togarashi : Kyoto’s Famous 7 Spice Blend
+Shichimiya Shichimi Togarashi: 7 Spice Blend from Kyoto

 The other day, I obtained a “Shichimi Togarashi (七味唐辛子)” that the historical city Kyoto boasts.

-Shichimi Togarashi, simply called “Shichimi (七味)”, is a traditional Japanese condiment consisting of coarsely ground red chili pepper as its first ingredient and 6 other aromatic spices that vary depending on the producer.
+Shichimi Togarashi, also simply called just “Shichimi (七味)”, is a traditional Japanese condiment consisting of coarsely ground red chili pepper and other 6 aromatic spices that vary depending on the producer.

-It is a common spice mix widely used around the country and in fact many households in Japan have at least one canned or bottled Shichimi Togarashi.
+It is a spice mix widely used in Japan where the majority of households have at least one canned or bottled Shichimi Togarashi.

 In Japan, there are many food companies and specialized shops producing Shichimi Togarashi, and when it comes to Kyoto’s Shichimi, Kuro Shichimi and Shichimiya Honpo’s Shichimi Togarashi are especially famous.